kmocorro/kevinmocorro.com/content/blog/do-not-lose-hope/index.md

 I really want to know more about computers maybe because I was so fascinated about how this thing works.
 It feels good to see computers and I even don't mind to be called ***computer addict***.
 I don't know why but every time I see it, it's fun and makes me feel really excited!

 We don't have that much.
 We were 5 in the family.
-My 2 sisters were on college that year from different state university, so continuing my bachelors was more like a bad idea due to financial constraints but that idea didn't popped on my head.
+My 2 sisters were on college that year from different state university, so continuing my bachelors was more like a bad idea due to financial constraints but that idea didn't popped in my head.

 Mom asked me if I want to continue in Adamson University.